FTC-23511/SolversLib-Docs/features/util.md

 ## Directional Enums

-FTCLib comes with multiple directional enums for all your directional needs!
+SolversLib comes with multiple directional enums for all your directional needs!
 You can use these for any autonomous or TeleOP States or anything you want!

 | Direction | Index |
 | --------- | ----- |